Jessicavazm/t3-revision-pt2/README.md

 - Unidirectional Data Flow: Data flows in a single direction, making debugging and application structure easier.
 - Each component is a function or class that returns a piece of UI (usually written in JSX).
 - JSX is a syntax extension that lets you write HTML-like code inside JavaScript.
+- JSX always needs to return one HTML component, usually a <div>.
 - You need to use {} in order to write JS inside HTML elements.
 - NPX (Node Package Executor): Used to execute Node.js packages directly from the terminal without globally installing them.
 - Package Naming Rules: